 Advanced training involves combining some of the behaviors the puppy has already learned into more advanced levels with a lot of repetition of the skills most needed in service of a veteran.
 In essence, this is a daily dress rehearsal, as if they are already living with their veteran, so that we can identify any weaknesses and adjust the dog’s training accordingly.

 At the end of the advanced training the dogs are evaluated and the best are recommended for graduation to become service dogs.

 28 Day Veteran Program

-Then the veteran comes to our campus for an additional 2 weeks training, along with a group of other veterans, all of whom go through a basic orientation and meet the dogs.
-Based on initial encounters, our staff then matches the dogs with the veterans.
+Then the veteran comes to our campus for an additional 2 weeks training, along with a group of other veterans, all of whom will go through a basic orientation and meet the dogs.
+Based on initial encounters, our staff will then match the dogs with the veterans.
 Once paired they will live together for the entire 2 week period and go through dozens of real-life situations together.
-Sometimes this occurs with the group, other times off campus with only one of our trainers for assistance.
+Sometimes this will occur with the group, other times off campus with only one of our trainers for assistance.
 By the end of this two week, full dress rehearsal, the dogs and veterans are a team ready for a happy life together.

-Then each dog in its service vest stands at attention next to the veteran they will spend the rest of their lives with as their names are announced as graduates.
+At this point each dog stands at attention in its service vest, next to the veteran they will spend the rest of their lives with as both their names are announced as graduates.
 From that moment on, the dogs are fully credited PTSD Service Dogs for their veterans, who themselves become fully credited handlers for their animal.

 The veterans and their service dogs are now one unit and will have each other’s back for the rest of their long, happy, life together.